photosynthesic/nubui/README.md

 - **Node.js**: 18.0.0 or higher
 - **TypeScript**: 5.0.0 or higher (for development)
 - **Tailwind CSS**: 3.0.0 or higher

-## For Full Documentation

-See [spec.md](./spec.md) for complete package structure, configuration options, and implementation examples.

 ## License